fengyuanchen/cropperjs/docs/api/cropper-element.md

 ## Specifications

-- The name of public properties should start with alphabetic-character.
+- The name of public properties should start with an alphabetic character.
 - The name of private properties should start with `$`.
 - The name of public/private custom methods should start with `$`.
 - The name of private custom listeners should start with `$on`.